steveloughran/formality/styleguide/styleguide.md

 secure Hadoop cluster.

-Set up a machine/VM as a Kerberos Domain Controller (KDC) and use this to create the keytabs needed for Hadoop run in in secure mode.
+Set up a machine/VM as a Kerberos Domain Controller (KDC) and use this to create the keytabs needed for Hadoop run in secure mode.
 This can take a couple of hours, hours in which you will learn the basics of Kerberos.

 Insecure clusters run in-cluster code in different accounts